pkoelich/Vancouver_CityScope/README.md

 #### Living wage index

 Living Wage BC states that a living wage is the hourly amount someone needs to earn in order to cover basic expenses.
 These expenses include food, clothing, rental housing, transportation, childcare, and emergency savings.
-This is currently calculated around the most common family unit in BC, a two-parent family with two children(4).
+This is currently calculated around the most common family unit in BC, a two-parent family with two children.
 In 2021, the year the census data was collected, the living wage was calculated at $20.52/hour, which resulted in an annual income of $37,346, which was rounded up to $37,500 for the purposes of this analysis.

 The median household income in each census geography was compared to the estimated living wage, to show how much above or below the living wage a specific census geography is.